ZhixinShen03/cse15l-lab-reports/lab1.md

   ![Image](16.png)

-    when the cd command with no arguments is run, there has not any changing
+    when the cd command with no arguments is run, there has not any changing, the directory is root.

     if cd comment with no argument, cd command can not do anything.